-If we cannot secure an internship within the three fields you listed on your application form, we will gladly refund the deposit.
+If we cannot secure an internship within the two fields you listed on your application form, we will gladly refund the deposit.
 If however, we have been in touch with mentors on your behalf to secure a placement, and then you decide to voluntarily withdraw from the program, we will not be able to refund the deposit.
 Your remaining tuition balance is due two weeks after you have received your placement letter via email.

 No. As an alternative source of funding, you might want to consider contacting local civic, governmental, religious and academic organizations, who regularly provide funding for this kind of summer program.
 We’ve had many students who have been the beneficiaries of the funding that these organizations provide.

-- Please visit www.jkcp.com to apply online
+- Please apply online

 - Complete the online application form and submit a credit card payment online for the non-refundable application fee of $150 and the $800 deposit.
-You are required to list three fields of interest, in order of preference so we may find a suitable placement for you, or a blend of your preferences.
+You are required to list two fields of interest, in order of preference so we may find a suitable placement for you, or a blend of your preferences.

 - There are two short essay questions for you to answer on the application.